johnandrea/passenger-list-convert/README.md

 - run program like this:    convert.py  <passenger-list.tsv  >passenger-list.html
 - click on the html file

+## Output

+The output file is available here in the output directory.

 ## Limitations

 - Requires Python 3.6+